If you want to get things done, you need mojo.

 Follow their lead: whatever your most important goal is, refuse to stop dancing–that is, taking the necessary action to achieve your goal–until you’ve succeeded.

 23. Feed your soul.
-Go to a museum, put on a Bach CD, or buy hyacinths and put them in a vase next to the window.
+Go to a museum, listen to Bach, or buy hyacinths and put them in a vase next to the window.
 Give yourself a mojo boost by bringing more beauty into your life.

 Pinky: “Gee, Brain, what do you want to do tonight?”